ArmanMollaei/ca-system-overview/HighLevel-Document.md

 # High-Level Architecture of the Solution

+## Cloud:
+I prefer to use Azure Cloud , but we can also use other cloud providers like AWS or GCP.

 ## Infrastructure Architecture:

 The solution leverages Azure Container Registry (ACR), Azure Container Apps (ACA), Azure DevOps, and Resource Groups to implement a modern, scalable, and efficient application delivery pipeline.
 The architecture ensures that containerized applications are built, stored, and deployed seamlessly in a secure and controlled manner.